Jethreswar/Student_Enrollment_System/ses_frontend/README.md

-# Student Management System
+# Student Enrollment System

 ## Description
-This project is a Student Management System that allows users to manage student registrations, courses, and other related functionalities.
+This project is a Student Enrollment System that allows users to enroll and manage student registrations, courses, and other related functionalities.

 ## Installation
 To install and run this project run the following commands: